Stan Valchek: Season 2

-As the investigation expands to cover Greek drug traffickers, Sobotka ceases to be the primary target.
-An angered Valchek goes to the FBI to try to refocus the investigation, but the Bureau remains more focused on the union than Sobotka.
-Valchek confronts Daniels' team, insulting and shoving Prez, who proceeds to punch Valchek in the face.
-Furious, he disowns Prez and threatens him with dismissal from the BPD.
-Daniels convinces him to reduce Prez's punishment, pointing out that any official action will have to mention that Valchek provoked the attack.
-Valchek grudgingly assigns Prez to two months on the midnight shift at the district's narcotics unit, and accepts a written apology to avoid charging him.
+As the investigation broadens to include Greek drug traffickers, Sobotka loses prominence as the primary target.
+An infuriated Valchek turns to the FBI in an attempt to redirect the focus of the investigation, but the Bureau remains more fixated on the union than Sobotka.
+Frustrated, Valchek confronts Daniels' team, leading to a physical altercation with Prez who, in response to Valchek's insults and shoving, punches him in the face.
+Enraged, Valchek disowns Prez and threatens him with dismissal from the BPD.
+Daniels manages to persuade Valchek to lessen Prez's punishment, highlighting that any official action would have to acknowledge Valchek's provocation.
+Reluctantly, Valchek assigns Prez to a two-month stint on the midnight shift at the district's narcotics unit and accepts a written apology to avoid pressing charges.

+The FBI’s investigation, triggered by Valchek’s tip, triggered a cascade of devastating events for the entire community.
+It caused the union to lose all political support in the Maryland state house as it came under investigation.
+That lobbying was secured with funds Sobotka got from aiding The Greeks’ smuggling operation, and was intended to get funding for a project to dredge part of the Baltimore harbor, something desperately needed to improve the conditions of the local working class who is depicted throughout the season as being in economic collapse.

-When the investigation ends, Valchek delights in personally arresting Sobotka, and holds him in the union offices until he can be publicly dragged out in front of the press.
-The aforementioned Greek drug traffickers later murder Sobotka keep him from turning state's evidence, but the surveillance van is still being shipped around the world.
+When the investigation ends, Valchek delights in personally arresting Sobotka and holds him in the union offices until he can be publicly dragged out in front of the press.

+The tip also triggered a conversation between the FBI and Sobotka regarding his son Ziggy, who had murdered a fencer working for The Greeks.
+A mole for The Greeks inside the FBI, Agent Koutros, tipped off The Greeks about the conversation, right as Sobotka went to meet with them, triggering Sobotka’s murder.

+Meanwhile the surveillance van is still being shipped around the world.
 Although Valchek greatly hates Sobotka during the whole season, after Sobotka's death he whispers "Spoczywaj w pokoju" (Polish for "rest in peace").